| Type: | Package |

 hasselayout(datadesign=concrete, larger.fontlabelmultiplier=1.6,

-smaller.fontlabelmultiplier=1.3, table.out="Y")
+smaller.fontlabelmultiplier=1.3, table.out=TRUE)

 ## A crossover design for a dental study